hansehv/SamplerBox/boot/samplerbox/README_CSV.txt

   The Val is the notenumber (so C4 sends CC=60, but this is transparant for you) All this to facilitate the "Ctrl" in the notemaps
   It requires the optional keynotes.csv
----- ==> the distributed file showes my setup, you should adapt that to your equipment
+---- ==> the distributed file shows my setup, you should adapt that to your equipment
 -----------------------------------------------------------------------------------
 Syntax of CCmap.csv:
 - Headings!
-- Controller: name as defined in midi_controllers.csv (this is the link) You can, but do not have to, list all defined controllers here UA=unassigned means no controller is set to the function mapped in this row
+- Controller: name as defined in controllerCCs.csv (this is the link) You can, but do not have to, list all defined controllers here UA=unassigned means no controller is set to the function mapped in this row
 - Next columns refer to internal functions/values (see Controls.csv for overview)